hallofdreams/hallofdreams.github.io/_posts/2021-01-31-advent-of-code-2015-rust.md

 ----

-Computationally, the first requirement of part 2 is going to be the most expensive one; I'll have to either check every pair of strings or create a `HashMap` for every string.
+Computationally, the second requirement of part 2 is going to be the most expensive one; I'll have to either check every pair of strings or create a `HashMap` for every string.
 I'll probably do the latter; I can initialize the `HashMap` with exactly the size I need (and I'll throw in an `!assert()` to make sure that there aren't any strings longer than 16 characters), and fill it in as I go.
 But I'll start with part 1, regardless.

 ## Attempt 0.0
 ```rust